amrcool/CNN-Image-Classifier/README.md

 ## Features

-- **Deep Learning Model**: A CNN model trained on a comprehensive image dataset for accurate classification.
+- **Deep Learning Model**: A CNN model trained on an image dataset for accurate classification.
-- **FastAPI Backend**: Offers a RESTful API endpoint for efficient image prediction.
+- **FastAPI Backend**: Provides a RESTful API endpoint for image prediction.
-- **Streamlit Frontend**: Provides a user-friendly interface for real-time image uploads and predictions.
+- **Streamlit Frontend**: A user-friendly interface for real-time image uploads and predictions.

 ## Requirements